BUPT-GAMMA/OpenHGNN/README.md

 ## Contributors

-OpenHGNN Team[GAMMA LAB] & DGL Team.
+OpenHGNN Team[GAMMA LAB], DGL Team and Peng Cheng Laboratory.

 See more in [CONTRIBUTING](./CONTRIBUTING.md).